herereadthis/greeneyes/docs/bw_film/foma_fomapan_400.md

   * Higher contrast than Ilford HP5+
   * In Rodinal, it has a "dark and moody" look: deep rich shadows, highlight compression
   * Develop with Microphen stock to do ISO 400, 8-9 minutes
+  * Does not recommend Rodinal 1+49 EI 400 11 minutes
 * Film Photography: [Fomapan 400 push processed to 3200](https://www.youtube.com/watch?v=4HhYUqQoIIY)
   * Exposed at ISO 3200, Developed in Rodinal 1+25, 20&deg; (25 minutes)
 * Kyle McDougall: [Is this the best budget B&W film? // Fomapan 400 Review](https://www.youtube.com/watch?v=eOMbOX7marw)